-While circle hooks have been demonstrated to reduce hooking mortality rates, factors other than hook type can also affect the release mortality rate.
-These other factors include water temperature (Nelson 1994; Wilde et al. 2000; Millard et al. 2005), air temperature (Lukacovic and Uphoff 2007), salinity (RMC 1990), hook size (ASMFC 2003b), fish length (Lukacovic and Uphoff 2007), and hooking location (Nelson 1994; Millard et al. 2005; Lukacovic and Uphoff 2007).
-Additionally, it is unknown how many anglers currently use circle hooks, resulting in uncertainty on how many additional fish could be saved if mandatory circle hook measures are put in place.
+While circle hooks have been demonstrated to reduce hooking mortality rates, factors other than hook type can also affect survivability including water and air temperatures, salinity, hook size, fish length, and hooking location among others (Nelson 1994; Wilde et al. 2000; Millard et al. 2005; Lukacovic and Uphoff 2007).
+Additionally, it is unknown how many anglers currently use circle hooks, resulting in uncertainty on how many additional fish could be saved when mandatory circle hook measures are put in place.
 Enforceability and compliance are also concerns depending on how regulations are implemented, specifically depending on which anglers these regulations would apply to (e.g., to only those targeting striped bass, or all bait fishing in a state).
+For these reasons, angler education on the benefits of using circle hooks and on the effective safe handling of fish caught and released remains a critical component to improve post release survival.